JelsB/wuuurms/README.md

              2. Second nested stack: empty
          4. It returns your GraphQL endpoint and transform version
       10. `amplify codegen models` creates Dart model files based on GraphQL schema
+      11. Add `go_router` package
+      12. run `flutter pub get` or VScode does this automatically on saving the `pubspec.yaml` file when Flutter extension is installed.
+      13. Replace `main.dart` file with tutorial example

 # Platform configuration updates
 See docs for all platforms: https://docs.amplify.aws/start/getting-started/setup/q/integration/flutter/#platform-setup